-We have analysed the performance of our school's disadvantaged pupils during the 2021/22 academic year using key stage 4 performance data and our own internal assessments.
+We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using Key Stage 4 performance data and our own internal assessments.

-For 2022, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils was -0.42.
-For Attainment 8 (which is a measure of GCSE attainment across 8 subjects) it was 42.9.
+For 2022/23, the Progress 8 score for our disadvantaged pupils was 0.12.
+Progress 8 is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally.
+Our Attainment 8 score was 45.8.
+Attainment 8 is a measure of GCSE attainment across 8 subjects.
 See DfE guidance for more information about KS4 performance measures.